Hans Wegner: Supplier issues and decline in popularity

 A New York Times article noted "[Danish furniture] went out of style. [...]
 After being widely acclaimed and acquired, it was copied and cheapened and then replaced by those whose business is marketable novelty and change."
 The furniture industry in Denmark suffered greatly.
 The Cabinetmakers' Guild Exhibition, which Wegner presented new designed with Johannes Hansen, held its final event in 1966 after too few cabinetmakers remained in Copenhagen to sustain it.
 Wegner's furniture manufacturers fared better than others during this time but many eventually closed down: Andreas Tuck closed in 1972, A.P.
 Stolen went bankrupt in 1974, and Johannes Hansen would close in the 1990s.The Salesco collaboration with Wegner would collapse in 1969.
 There are differing opinions on what led to this breaking point.
 In a book published by Carl Hansen & Søn on their corporate history, the author attributes Wegner's dissatisfaction to Salesco managing director Henning Foss-Pedersen's attempt to influence what products Wegner designed and dictate which manufacturers got assigned to new designs.
 In the biography on the founder of PP Møbler, the breakdown is also attributed to rivalries between the five manufacturers and that Salesco started to work with other designers.
 Wegner gave the Salesco board of directors an ultimatum: choose him or Foss-Pedersen.
 Salesco chose Foss-Pedersen due to a very large severance package in his contract.
-Wegner vowed he would never again step foot in any of the Salesco companies; the companies would continue to manufacture any existing designs items but Wegner would not create new furniture for them.
+Wegner vowed he would never again set foot in any of the Salesco companies; the companies would continue to manufacture any existing designs items but Wegner would not create new furniture for them.
 Wegner kept his promise and never worked with any of these companies again.
 To further distance the company from its former collaborator, Salesco updated their logo to feature an "S" instead of Wegner's initials.